Kathleen Sebelius: 2002 election

-In the general election, Sebelius's platform included promises to protect school budgets from budget cuts, not to raise taxes, and to review the entire state message.
-Throughout the campaign.
+In the general election, Sebelius's platform included promises to protect school budgets from budget cuts, not to raise taxes, and to completely review and overhaul the state government.
 Sebelius raised $4 million for the campaign, a Kansas state fundraising record.
 Sebelius defeated Republican Kansas State Treasurer Tim Shallenburger 53%–45%.
-Sebelius' election made her and her father the first father/daughter governor duo in the United States after her election.
+Sebelius's election made her and her father the first father/daughter governor duo in the United States.

 First term

 Throughout her first term, Sebelius built upon her popularity and in January 2006 was tied for 20th most popular governor in the country.

 During the 2004 election, CNN speculated Sebelius could be a potential running mate for John Kerry.

 In November 2005, Time named Sebelius as one of the five best governors in America, praising her for eliminating a $1.1 billion debt she inherited, ferreting out waste in state government, and strongly supporting public education – all without raising taxes, although she proposed raising sales, property, and income taxes.
 The article also praised her bipartisan approach to governing, a useful trait in a state where Republicans have usually controlled the Legislature.

-In February 2006, the White House Project named Sebelius one of its "8 in '08", a group of eight female politicians who could possibly run and/or be elected president in 2008.
+In February 2006, the White House Project named Sebelius one of its "8 in '08", a group of eight female politicians who could possibly run and be elected president in 2008.
 She was also cited by The New York Times to be among the women most likely to become the first female President of the United States.

 In October 2006, the Cato Institute gave Sebelius the grade of "D" on their biennial fiscal policy report card, which measures the fiscal performance of U.S. governors based on spending and taxes.
 Her grade was influenced by the combination of proposed tax increases and expanded spending growth beyond population plus inflation.

 2006 re-election

 On May 26, 2006, Sebelius formally announced her candidacy for re-election.
 Four days later, Mark Parkinson, former chair of the Kansas Republican Party, switched his party affiliation to Democrat; the following day Sebelius announced that Parkinson would be her running mate for lieutenant governor.
-Parkinson had previously served in the state House during 1991–1992 and the Senate during 1993–1997.
+Parkinson had previously served in the state House during 1991 and 1992 and the Senate from 1993 to 1997.
 Parkinson was viewed as a pro-business moderate who strongly supported public education.
-This was somewhat reminiscent of the fact that John Moore had also been a Republican, before switching just days prior to joining Sebelius as her running mate.
+This was somewhat reminiscent of the fact that John Moore had also been a Republican, before switching just days before joining Sebelius as her running mate.

 She was challenged by Republican Kansas State Senator Jim Barnett.
 A September 1 Rasmussen poll showed Sebelius with an 11% lead over Barnett.
 Other polls gave Sebelius as much as a 20% lead.
 As of 2004, 50% of Kansas voters were registered Republicans, compared to 27% as registered Democrats.
 Sebelius nevertheless won re-election, defeating Barnett 57%–41%.
 Because of Kansas's term limits law, her second term as Governor was her last.